 How will you ensure setting into ability groups is fair?
 Which subjects will you be setting Y7 in and when do you begin to place them into these ability sets?

-We have received detailed information about the current academic performance in English, Mathematics and Science from all primary schools.
+We use information about the current academic performance in English, Mathematics and Science from all primary schools.
 We have used this information to put the students into teaching groups.
 These groups are not static and adjustments are made throughout the year.
 For Mathematics and Science, students are taught in groups based on prior attainment.
 In English and all other subjects, many of the classes have students of mixed prior attainment.